Why Dietitians Don't Freak Out About the Unicorn Frappuccino (or Churros, Pumpkin Spice Lattes, etc.)

 Say hey-o to Judy!
-Judy Delaware, OTR/L is an Occupational Therapist specializing in Feeding Therapy with children age 0-3.
-She lives in Boulder, Colorado with her husband Louie and her whippets and has children in their early twenties (Prescott and Elise).
-Judy works with about 30 private clients per week via her very successful private practice Positive Therapeutic Beginnings.
+Judy Delaware, OTR/L, CLC is an Occupational Therapist specializing in Feeding Therapy with children age 0-3.
+She lives in Boulder, Colorado with her husband Louie and her whippets and has children in their twenties (Prescott and Elise).
+Judy works with about 30 private clients per week via her very busy private practice Positive Therapeutic Beginnings.
 She helps children with medical issues, developmental delays, and other conditions that prevent them from eating well.
 She loves food, staying active and traveling.
 She and her family members are avid skiers and love being outdoors in beautiful Colorado!
-Judy is oftentimes referred to as the "Toddler Whisperer."
+Judy is oftentimes referred to as the "Toddler Whisperer." or more commonly, Foodie Judy.
 No joke people, she's incredible with young children.
 It's magical to watch!

-That's me!
-(You mamas will appreciate this - besides professional head shots, I can't find a single photo of myself alone! #momlife)
+That's me, Megan.
+(Parents will appreciate this - besides professional head shots, I can't find a single photo of myself alone! #momlife)